Ian-Macallan/TRCheatWin/README.md

 [http://github.com/Ian-Macallan/TRCheatWin/releases](https://github.com/Ian-Macallan/TRCheatWin/releases)
 or at [https://www.macallan.org/](https://www.macallan.org)

+The 64 bits version handles the Challenge TRR 123 (version 1.1).
+The 32 bits version handles the Original TRR 123 (version 1.0).

 ## Tombraider Remastered

 For Tombraider Remastered Edition all stuff is in the same page (First Tab) :